Resources Blog Why 2026 is The Year Employee Communications Becomes a Core System

 Not another survey tool.
 Listening embedded in comms, so you can close the loop fast.

-See how this works in your Core HR System environment
+See how this works in your Core HR System environment business-office-businesswoman-team-teamwork-startup-meeting-laptop-desk-multiethnic-group-friend-colleague-work-friendship-unity-diversity-community-multiracial

 Why Ecosystem Approval Matters for Core HR System Providers Such as Sap and Workday